greenmtngm/arteria-v1/content/01-The World of Arterria/Continents/Arterria/Lamskogar/Lamskogar.md

 Population: Mostly human, though the gnomes of [[Arterria]] tend to come from here.

 Recent History: Separated by a good distance from most of Arterria, by [[Chal Udoz]] and the mountains South of [[Chal Udoz]], [[Lamskogar]] manages to avoid much of the drama of the north.
 However they must spend more time defending themselves and eking out a living from the jungle around them, while waiting for sea trade between the continents.

+# Barnabus

+Barnabus (met in wreecaster by oneshot group) Has the gold fish!
+Going a bit crazy, hounded/spied on by COTR.
+Haggard looking, grizzled appearance, long scraggly grey hair and beard.
+Trying to sell the goldfish to 5FV, cult disrupts, SMP wizard orchestrates it getting stolen from barnabus instead.
+Traded a gods tear for it?
+Selling it to the Conjuration, Necromancy wizard(s).